Som-Energia/scriptlauncher/README.md

 ### Legacy working dir

-**This functionality is provided as migration tool, is deprecated and will be dropped eventually.**
+**This functionality is provided as migration aid, it is deprecated and it will be dropped eventually.**

 In previous versions, scripts were run in the same working dir than the scriptlauncher API is run.
 For compatibility with old configurations, you can define `workingdir: LEGACY` in categories or scripts.